sirkapil/nehu/miss.md

 ### Dear Chamki,

 I knew that you'll open this up and you'll have to open this many times and I’m sorry that you’ve to miss me as I’m not there around.
-But Trust me If you are missing me then no doubt I’m missing you too.
-Seriously
+But trust me If you are missing me then no doubt i’m missing you too.

-Sweetheart, I miss you every minute , hour and everyday.
+Seriously my queen👰❤, I miss you every minute , hour and everyday.
 I miss you every time, we're not together.
 Honestly, I don’t like to be away from you.
 I want to be always with you.
 But we've to be apart.
 I don’t want you to miss me.
 We need to be strong , right ?
 Even, I can’t wait to see you and I know I'll see you some day.
 Wait for me !